 Philip:

-Looking at these exits, I know you don’t want to talk about the negative side of things, but were there a couple of things that you would do differently today?
-In hindsight.
+Looking at your exits, I know you don’t like to focus on the negatives, but in hindsight, are there things you would do differently today?

 Josef Brunner: